The independent musician's guide to making your demo sound professional

 In the room

 Once inside Evans House, treat headphones seriously, lean on engineers if purchased hours include them, otherwise keep mouse movements decisive.
-Longer narrative guidance sits in first session preparation draft plus vocal readiness tips.
+Longer guidance sits in our first session preparation guide plus vocal readiness tips.

 Related reads